 I touched the back bumper and turned to the panting trio.

 “Just kidding.
-Beers are on me.
+Drinks are on me.
 Now pray that the car starts.”

 Every driver in the parking lot was struggling to start their car.